McVisk, William K. Partner

 Bill focuses his practice on complex insurance coverage litigation and hospital law and medical liability.
 He has handled all areas of coverage and bad faith litigation, especially third-party bad faith and coverage litigation involving commercial general liability, professional liability coverages as well as personal lines coverages such as auto and homeowners coverages.

 Professional BackgroundBill has been a litigator and trial lawyer for more than 30 years and has focused his practice on representing insurers and insureds in insurance coverage and bad faith disputes and hospitals and nursing homes in medical negligence cases.
 He has also acted as general counsel for the American Board of Medical Specialties, the American Board of Orthopaedic Surgery and the American Board of Otolaryngology.
 He has tried numerous serious cases, including insurance bad faith cases and personal injury cases with injuries as severe as brain damage and death.
-Bill was selected for inclusion in Illinois Super Lawyers® and an Illinois Leading Lawyer.
+Since 2019, Bill has been selected to Illinois Super Lawyers® and a Illinois Leading Lawyer.
 Bill was recently selected by his peers in the 27th Edition (2021) of The Best Lawyers in America© for Insurance Law and Insurance Litigation.

 Memberships & Affiliations

-- Illinois Association of Healthcare Attorneys, past president
+- Illinois Association of Healthcare Attorneys, Former President

 - Chicagoland Healthcare Risk Management Society

 "The Illinois Appellate Court and the Right to Independent Counsel," Commercial General Liability Dispatch, May 5, 2020

 Duty to Defend Under Additional Insured Coverage Where Plaintiff’s Employer or Named Insured Not Named in Underlying Complaint," Commercial General Liability Dispatch, June 17, 2019